jin-oh-kim/data-ber-10-19_jinokim/module-1_projects/data-thieves-project/your-project/README.md

 <img src="https://bit.ly/2VnXWr2" alt="Ironhack Logo" width="100"/>

-# Title of My Project
+# Fear & Bikes
 *Laura Klopfleisch, Nadav Smith and Jin Oh Kim*

-# Fear & Bikes
 A practice on data cleaning, curation and merging of datasets using Python, Pandas and NumPy.

 ## Working question and framing